highcharts/highcharts/docs/stock/custom-technical-indicators.md

 ### 4. Indicators calculated on events.

-The idea behind creating a custom indicator that is calculated after some chart evet (for example `afterSetExtremes`) is similar to the ones previously mentioned with a few additions.
+The idea behind creating a custom indicator that is calculated after some chart event (for example `afterSetExtremes`) is similar to the ones previously mentioned with a few additions.

-The most important object to add while creating the indicators is `bindTo` where inside are specified two properties:
+The most important object to add while creating the indicators is `calculateOn` where inside are specified two properties:
-*   `series` - whether the indicator should be calculated together with the linked main series,
+*   `chart` - on which chart's event the indicator should be calculated, mainly you can choose from `init` (before the linked series is processed) and `render` (after processing the linked series).
-*   `eventName` - on which event the indicator should be calculated,
+*   `xAxis` - on which xAxis' event the indicator should be recalculated,

-The indicator code should look like:
+Example configuration should look like:
 ``` JS
 Highcharts.seriesType('customIndicator', 'sma', {}, {
     getValues: function (series) {